-- Department/Subject teams can work together to daily determine additional age-appropriate homework experiences

-- The time allotted to homework experiences in the DP varies according to the student, their DP course load and the time of year.
+The time allotted to homework experiences in the DP varies according to the student, their DP course load and the time of year.
 For example, students will dedicate more time for certain subjects during their Internal Assessment deadlines.
 Overall, the rigor of the program demands dedicated time outside of school hours

+- Students should plan for additional time to complete expected CAS, EE and TOK assignments/Projects.

 - Below is a suggested list of additional homework experiences:

 - Habitual assigned reading

 - Vocabulary word practice

 - Math practice

 - Creative or journal writing

 - Formal essay writing

 - Research

 - Student-selected learning experiences or inquiry-based projects

 - Test Prep

-- Other